Heorhiy Kirpa: Political career

 Kirpa was one of the most influential members of Leonid Kuchma's government and a supporter of Viktor Yanukovych.
 He was a high-ranking member of the Social Democratic Party of Ukraine (united), as well as leader of the Revival party, which had a party membership largely comprising railway workers during his time in office.
 He did not belong to any clan of Ukrainian oligarchs.
-Kirpa was frequently mentioned as a candidate in the 2004 Ukrainian presidential election, and Holos Ukrayiny journalist Liudmyla Menzhulina claimed in 2009 that "many were those who said" that if he had ran, he would have won by a large margin in the first round.
+Kirpa was frequently mentioned as a candidate in the 2004 Ukrainian presidential election, and Holos Ukrayiny journalist Liudmyla Menzhulina claimed in 2009 that "many were those who said" that if he had run, he would have won by a large margin in the first round.

 Kirpa's political career was marked by several allegations of corruption; The Kyiv Post noted in an obituary that he oversaw the alleged transfer of Ukrzaliznytsia profits to private companies, and his children were accused by Interpol of using company bank accounts to purchase real estate in Kyiv.